eshokhat/portfolio/README.md

 # Ephraim Shochat – Data Analytics Portfolio

 Welcome.
-This portfolio brings together selected projects that reflect how I think with data — turning scattered information into clear insights and practical decisions.
+This portfolio highlights projects that show how I work with data: turning raw information into clear insights and actionable outcomes.
+My background comes from working directly with customers and operational processes, which shaped my focus on building practical, data-driven solutions that connect real business context with technical analysis.
-My background bridges **Customer Success**, **finance operations**, and **data analysis**, so I focus not only on metrics but on the people and processes behind them.

 ---

 ## 🌐 Live Portfolio